martinsteger/leitstand-jobs/leitstand-jobs-api/README.md

 # Leitstand Job API

-The Leistand Job API is a _transactional_ API to manage scheduled jobs and their corresponding tasks.
+The Leitstand Job API is a _transactional_ API to manage scheduled jobs and their corresponding tasks.
 The [leitstand-jobs-model](../leitstand-jobs-model/README.md) contains the Leitstand Job API implementation.

 ## Services